bashtage/arch/doc/source/bootstrap/semiparametric-parametric-bootstrap.rst

 =============================================

-Since semiparametric bootstraps are effectively bootstrapping residuals, an alternative method to construct a semiparametric bootstrap estimate.
+Since semiparametric bootstraps are effectively bootstrapping residuals, an alternative method can be used to conduct a semiparametric bootstrap.
 This requires passing both the data and the estimated residuals when intializing the bootstrap.